 Brenda Larson holds a B.S.
 Degree in Music Education from the University of Alabama and M.E.
 From The University of Kansas.
 Brenda is an experienced percussionist and former Special Education department chair for Olathe Northwest High School in Olathe Kansas.
 Brenda brings a tremendous gift combining her music education and special education training to work with all ages of students.
 She currently is on the Faculty of Southwest Guilford High School in the special education department.

-Brent Mazan is a percussionist performer, educator, and composer holding a
+Brent Mazan is a percussion artist holding a

-Bachelor of Music degree from the University of Oklahoma, as well as an alumnus of the Keith Larson Percussion Studio and Kansas City Youth Percussion Ensemble.
-Brent has performed in a wide variety of ensembles and venues in the Kansas City and Oklahoma City areas – percussion ensembles, jazz bands, pit orchestras, wind bands, steel drum bands, symphony orchestras, and chamber groups.
+Bachelor of Music degree from the University of Oklahoma, as well as an alumnus of the Keith Larson Percussion Studio.
+Brent's musical pursuits have led him to perform in a wide variety of ensembles and venues across the United States – percussion ensembles, jazz bands, pit orchestras, wind bands, steel drum bands, symphony orchestras, and chamber groups.
 As a soloist, Brent has been featured at the University of Oklahoma Percussion Ensemble Fall 2015 concert, and at the Oklahoma Day of Percussion in 2017.
-Brent has taught students of all ages as a former staff member of the New Horizons Band at the University of Oklahoma, a director’s assistant at Oxford Middle School, a staff member of many music camps, and as a private percussion instructor.
+Brent has taught students of all ages as a former staff member of the New Horizons Band at the University of Oklahoma, a director’s assistant at Oxford Middle School, a clinician at various music camps, and as a private percussion instructor.
 Currently, Brent works at C-Alan Publications and is the Director of Steel Pans for Triad Total Percussion.